U.S. flag

 If we do not receive the documents necessary to calculate economic loss, or if the documents are not submitted in a timely manner, we may issue an award for non-economic loss only.
 In certain situations, we may deactivate your claim and stop our review if we are missing critical information.
 This includes information about collateral offsets that apply to both economic and non-economic loss, proof of cause of death for a wrongful death claim, or a missing Exhibit 1, which allows us to receive information from SSA in support of your claim.

 If you submitted a claim for economic losses, but the VCF issues an award for non-economic loss only because of missing documents, the VCF will reconsider the economic loss award only on amendment.
 This means you must submit an amendment and request re-review of your economic loss claim.
 See Section 5 for additional information about amending your claim.
-Note: In deceased claims, once we have finalized substantive review of your compensation claim, you will not be able to amend your claim to provide any missing information that you did not previously submit.
+Note: In deceased victim claims, once we have finalized substantive review of your compensation claim, you will not be able to amend your claim to provide any missing information that you did not previously submit.
 For this reason, if you are filing a claim on behalf of a deceased individual we strongly urge you to submit your claim only once you can provide all materials needed to support the claim.

 Once the award is calculated, we send you a letter explaining the breakdown of your award and an option to appeal within 30 days if you believe an error was made in the calculation.
 Your award letter will also include the estimated timing for your payment to be processed.
 The VCF starts processing your payment one business day from the date of the award letter.